Kuikku Bouei Overview

 These Kata stress the importance of a comprehensive guard position.
 Unlike previous Kata you may have learned, these Kata do not hold the hands in a set or chambered position.
-Instead the guard is always up to offer protection from your attacker.
-You may elect to have your hands open or closed when in guard position.
-This open and closed hand structure can be varied throughout the Kata .
-You may find it advantageous to have a closed hand guard in some situations and an open hand guard in others.
+Instead, the guard is always up to offer protection from your attacker.
+You may elect to have your hands open or closed when in a guard position.
+This open and closed hand structure can be varied throughout the Kata.
+You may find it advantageous to have a closed-hand guard in some situations and an open-hand guard in others.

 These Kata rely heavily on the use of the Octagon for positioning and movements.
-They are not based on the I-Beam Kata model like that found in the Pinan Kata , nor do they use a simplistic orthogonal model like that found in the Tensoku Ryu Kihontekki Kata.
-At first you may find the tremendous variety of angles and movements quite confusing.
+They are not based on the I-Beam Kata model like that found in the Pinan Kata, nor do they use a simplistic orthogonal model like that found in the Tensoku Ryu Kihontekki Kata.
+At first, you may find the variety of angles and movements quite confusing.
 This will pass with time as you come to understand the purpose of each movement.
 Try to think about why you are doing a sequence of movements.
 It will help you.

 Stances should be well and properly formed and should be at a level that will support associated movements and activities.
 You may decide to use lower stances for tournaments or demonstrations and more varied stance elevations when practicing the martial aspects of these forms.

-There are three quite different Kata in this series.
+This Kata series is comprised of three forms.
 Each Kata has a different but distinct theme based on the ETD Model.

-The Nidan version uses necessary force to prevent the opponent from continuing an attack.
+The Nidan version uses the force necessary to prevent the opponent from continuing an attack.
 This version relies on the Thwart portion of the ETD Model.
-The sequences in this Kata deal with stopping or aborting a planned attack from an opponent and then working to ensure the opponent will not be in position to attack further.
+The sequences in this Kata deal with stopping or aborting a planned attack from an opponent and then working to ensure the opponent will not be in a position to attack further.